 Seasons and Themes

 Lots of chef-driven concepts have dynamic menus because the menus are the evolving creative expression of the chef.
+And chefs are often inspired by unique seasonal ingredients or other contextual threads they can weave throughout their menu.

-Chefs are often inspired by unique seasonal ingredients.
-And a great way to showcase seasonal ingredients is with a prix fixe menu.
+A great way to showcase seasonal ingredients is with a prix fixe menu.
 The majority of wild mushrooms, for example, only appear in the fall.
 So let’s say a chef has a good line on fresh wild mushrooms from a trusted vendor.
 They’ll acquire them and need to use them quickly.
 A prix fixe menu would be a great vehicle to experience wild mushrooms and autumnal flavors.

-The Benefits of Prix Fixe Menus
+Benefits of a Prix Fixe Menu

 - Allow for much more accurate forecasting of food items needed and price per head